Arithmetic Statistics and noncommutative Iwasawa Theory: Results for a fixed as varies

 \begin{proof} Combining Proposition~\ref{prop: vary p Zp2} and Remark~\ref{rmk: finiteness of p-primary torsion points over certain extensions}, we know that for density 1 good \emph{ordinary} primes the following inequality holds,

 In particular, the Mordell--Weil rank of $E(F_n)=0$ in each finite layer of the $\Zp^2$-extension for all good \emph{ordinary} primes $p$ outside a subset of density 0. \end{proof}

-We fix an elliptic curve $E_{/\Q}$ and vary $p$ over all primes of \emph{good reduction} of $E$.
-Let $F=\Q(\mu_p)$ and consider the false Tate curve extension with $m$ a fixed $p$-power free positive integer.
+We fix an elliptic curve $E_{/\Q}$ and a square-free integer $m$.
+We vary $p$ over all primes where $E$ has good \emph{ordinary} reduction.
+Let $F=\Q(\mu_p)$ and consider the false Tate curve extension which varies as $p$ varies ($m$ fixed).
 As noted in \eqref{set M for FTC}, the primes in the set $\fM$ divide $m$.
 We begin the discussion with a few basic remarks.

 \emph{Case 1:} Suppose that $\ell$ is a prime divisor of $m$ and $v|\ell$ is a prime of $F$.
 If $E$ has either \emph{non-split multiplicative reduction} or \emph{additive reduction} of $E$, then $v\not\in \fM$.
 It follows from Theorem~\ref{EC formula theorem} that such primes do not contribute to the $G$-Euler characteristic.
 More precisely, if $E$ has non-split multiplicative reduction or additive reduction at \emph{all} the primes dividing $m$ then for all primes $p$,